 We also pinned our CVs (focusing on our sailing experience) on the board of the marinas.
 Make sure that it has a nice picture (in color is a big plus!) and a passionate text that enthusiasms captains to get to know you.

 Sailing is an expensive sport.
 Small spare parts can easily cost up to 1000€.
 Add the fees of docking in the marine (est.40€ per day) or gasoline.
-You'll be surprised how much a sailing passion might cost.
+You'll be surprised how much a passion for sailing might cost.

 This explains why many boat owners or regatta participants started chartering or charge you in order to do what they love: sail the oceans of this planet.
 But some exaggerated a bit.
 We were contacted by ARC participants asking us 2500-5000€ to cross the ocean with them.
 Obviously that was out of our budget.